vault27/Foundation/paloalto.md

 - Threat
 - URL Filtering
 - Wildfire
-- Data filtering
+- Data filtering: File blocks profile + Data Filtering Profile
-- HIP match - ?
+- HIP match - display traffic flows that match a HIP Object or HIP Profile that you configured for the rules.
+HIP match does not require a security policy match in order to be logged.
+Match happens during HIP check.
 - Global Protect
 - IP tag
 - User-ID
 - Decryption
 - Tunnel Inspection
-- Configuration - ?
+- Configuration
 - System
 - Authentication
-- Unified - ?
+- Unified - entries from the Traffic, Threat, URL Filtering, WildFire Submissions, and Data Filtering logs displayed in a single view

 ## Logging profile